 The Sullivan Bluth Studios were established in 1979 by a talented animator named Don Bluth.
 He had previously worked at Disney as an animator and contributed to classic films, such as Robin Hood, Sleeping Beauty, and The Sword in the Stone.

-During the production of The Fox and the Hound, Bluth and fellow animators Gary Goldman and John Pomeroy decided that enough was enough, and they left Disney to start Don Bluth productions.
-They were unhappy with the bureaucratic structure at the studios and the mass-production approach to filmmaking, which they felt was impeding the art of animation.
+During the production of The Fox and the Hound, Bluth and fellow animators Gary Goldman and John Pomeroy decided that enough was enough, and they left Disney to start Don Bluth Productions.
+They were unhappy with the studios’ bureaucratic structure and mass-production approach to filmmaking, which they felt was impeding the art of animation.

 Bluth, Goldman, and Pomeroy recruited a few other disgruntled former colleagues to join them at Don Bluth Productions.
 They operated out of the luxury office that was Bluth’s garage.